Personal and Social Coaching (PSC)

-After the initial intake is complete and Holly has met with you and your child, she will be able to provide a detailed description of what your child’s treatment protocol will look like.
+After the initial intake is complete and Meghan has met with you and your child, she will be able to provide a detailed description of what your child’s treatment protocol will look like.

 How can I find out if acupuncture is right for my child?
 How can I schedule a session?

-To learn more about acupuncture at NESCA or to book a session, please contact Holly Pelletier at email@example.com.
-Acupuncture is available in our Newton office Tuesdays, Wednesdays, and one Saturday a month.
+To learn more about acupuncture at NESCA or to book a session, please contact Meghan Meade at email@example.com.
+Acupuncture is available in our Newton office Mondays and Thursdays.

 Therapeutic yoga at NESCA combines movement and verbal processing in a meditative way that helps take children out of their mind and thoughts and into their body.
 Each private session is uniquely tailored to ensure the child feels supported and engaged.
 Movement, breathing techniques, and mindfulness tools are interwoven through multisensory mediums of art, music, stories and creative play to encourage a child’s compassionate and positive relationship with himself or herself.
 With this foundation of self-acceptance, courage and strength are nourished to begin the practice of developing positive new coping skills and healthy habits.